nullskill/project_brusher/README.md

-A template Dart/Flutter project brusher CLI utility.
+A CLI utility for brushing Dart/Flutter template project.